 New Source Performance Standards (NSPS), Standards of Performance for Municipal Solid Waste Landfills, Emission Guidelines (EG), codified as 40 CFR 60 Subpart WWW, are applicable to MSW landfills, which have a construction, reconstruction or modification date after May 30, 1991.
 Subpart WWW requires subject facilities with a design capacity equal to or greater than 2.5 million megagrams and 2.5 million cubic meters, to submit an initial design capacity report and a NMOC emission rate report within 90 days after the effective date of the Federal Plan, which was approved January 7, 2000.
 Furthermore, subject facilities are required to submit a design plan and install an LFG collection and control system (if NMOC emissions are greater than or equal to 50 megagrams per year) that meet the provisions of 60.752 through 60.759 (Subpart WWW).
 A gas collection and control system is required to be installed 30 months after the NMOC emissions rate report is submitted to the regulatory agency which shows that the MSW Landfill produces 50 Megagrams or greater per year NMOC.
 Smiths Creek Landfill submitted information indicating that the NMOC emissions are greater than 50 megagrams per year.
-The facility did conduct Tier 2 testing, in accordance with the regulation, verifying their NMOC emissions.
+The facility did conduct Tier 2 testing verifying their NMOC emissions in accordance with the regulation,.
 Therefore, SCL was required to install the gas collection and control system by October 2002.
-However, the regulation does contain provisions for Tier 3 testing that, depending on the NMOC results of the test, allow for delayed installation of the gas collection and control system.
+However, the regulation does contain allowing for delayed installation of the gas collection and control system depending on the NMOC results of the test (Tier 3 testing).
 Smiths Creek had a design capacity of 7.01 million megagrams (greater than 2.5 million megagrams) when modified on April 8, 2004 (after May 30, 1991).
-Consequently, Smiths Creek was and is subject to the standards of 40 CFR 60 Subpart WWW (NSPS 3W) and the provisions of R336.1210 (ROP).
+Consequently, Smiths Creek has been subject to the standards of 40 CFR 60 Subpart WWW (NSPS 3W) and the provisions of R336.1210 (ROP).

 While construction of Cell 4 commenced in May 2014 following permit issuance, since this was prior to the July 17, 2014 deadline imposed by the NSPS subpart XXX regulations, SCL continued to operate under NSPS subpart WWW.
 With the commencement of construction in Cell 8 in May 2018, SCL became subject to the new standards, NSPS 3X.
-Pursuant to 40 CFR 60.767(a)(2), SCL submitted Initial Design Capacity Report Design Capacity means the maximum amount of solid waste a landfill can accept) dated August 1, 2018.
+Pursuant to 40 CFR 60.767(a)(2), SCL submitted Initial Design Capacity Report dated August 1, 2018.
+Design Capacity means the maximum amount of solid waste a landfill can accept).
 The IDC report stated that 27,280,073 cubic yards or 27.3 million cubic yards is current design capacity of the landfill, site-specific density must be used convert the design capacity from volume to mass units such as megagrams (Mg).
 The provisions of NSPS 3X apply to each municipal solid waste landfill that commenced construction, reconstruction, or modification after July 17, 2014.
 Physical or operational changes made to an MSW landfill solely to comply with subparts Cc, Cf, or WWW are not considered construction, reconstruction, or modification.
 The requirements in NSPS 3W continue to apply to MSW landfills for which construction, reconstruction, or modification was commenced on or after May 30, 1991 and on or before July 17, 2014.